 Children are helped to develop their enjoyment and understanding of music through singing, playing percussion instruments and listening to music from different eras and cultures.
-We encourage children to take lessons in a musical instrument - we currently have provision for guitar, piano and a variety of woodwind instruments.
+We encourage children to take lessons in a musical instrument - we currently have provision for a variety of musical instruments including keyboard, guitar, drums and woodwind.
+In addition to this, we offer whole class ukulele lessons for children in Key Stage 2 and have an active choir.